terryAnastasiadis/Workshop/README.md

 # Workshop
-A custom Zola theme and home for my process work for Workshop class @ OCADU
+A custom Zola theme and home for my Workshop class process work @ OCADU